carbonblack/cb-event-forwarder/README.md

 If you want to capture raw sensor events or the `binaryinfo.*` notifications, you have to enable those features in `/etc/cb/cb.conf`:

-* If you are capturing raw sensor events then you also need to edit the `DatastoreBroadcastEventTypes` option in `/etc/cb/cb.conf` to enable broadcast of the raw sensor events you wish to export.
-In addition, you must set the `EnableRawSensorDataBroadcast` option to `True`.
+* If you are capturing raw sensor events then you also need to add the `EnableRawSensorDataBroadcast=True` option in `/etc/cb/cb.conf` along with editing /etc/cb/integrations/event-forwarder/cb-event-forwader.conf to set "use_raw_sensor_exchange=true" and enabling the raw sensor events you wish to export (events_raw_sensors=ALL).
 * If you are capturing binary observed events you also need to edit the `EnableSolrBinaryInfoNotifications` option in `/etc/cb/cb.conf` and set it to `True`.
 * If you would like feed hit events to include report titles, you must set the `FeedHitLoadReportTitles` option to `True`.